lonelycode/tyk-io-site-content/v1.9/about.md

 * **Virtual Endpoints** Like AWS Lambda functions, you can run JavaScript snippets on endpoints to handle complex service interactions such as request batching.
 * **Focus on microservices** Use circuit breaker patterns, hard timeouts, and round-robin load balancing to get the most out of your services
 * **Service Discovery Support** Using [Etcd](https://github.com/coreos/etcd) or [Eureka](https://github.com/Netflix/eureka)?
 If your service discovery platform exposes a rest endpoint for your microservices, Tyk can consume it and dynamically reconfigure itself
+* **Uptime Awareness** Tyk can actively poll your API endpoints and notify you when there is downtime using our built-in events system, webhooks or custom JavaScript scripting.
+* **Uptime Analytics** Want to see how your services are holding up over time?
+Alongside our detailed API usage analytics, you can use our dashboard to view the uptime of your various endpoints and services over time, with detailed error breakdowns by API and version.

 Tyk is written in Go, which makes it fast and easy to set up.
 It's only dependencies are Redis, and a MongoDB database (**v2.6 or higher required for analytics**, optional).